Location: Manigod (France)

 Photography: Olivier Martin-Gambier, Simone Bossi

-Awards: ArchiDesignclub Awards 2018 (finalist) , Archilovers Best Projects of 2017
+Awards: ArchiDesignclub Awards 2018 (finalist) , Archilovers Best Projects of 2017, German Design Council Iconic Awards 2018 (Selection), German Design Awards 2019(special mention)

-In order to circumvent these limitations we took great care in analyzing historical buildings as to understand what their forms accomplished and how they shaped the local architectural culture.
-We then integrated this information into our design, simply avoiding all artificial and/or obsolete elements while making sure that the building was entirely code compliant.
+We then integrated this research into our design, avoiding all artificial or obsolete elements while making sure that the building was entirely code compliant from a heritage standpoint.